specificityy/infinite-scroll-image-loader/README.md

 ## The task

 Extend this app using redux-observable, so it retrieves the content from [this API](https://jsonplaceholder.typicode.com/photos) and then displays it.

 For each entry we want to display:

 - The title of the album.
 It should open it on a new tab when clicked
 - A thumbnail for the album, BUT, instead of the thumbnail url we receive from the above call, display [a random cat from placekitten](https://placekitten.com/)

-We don't want to fetch the kitten images at once, they have to be retrieved as the page is scrolled down.
+We don't want to fetch the kitten images at once, they have to be retrieved as the page is scrolled down, [like this](https://infinite-scroll.com/demo/masonry/).

 ## The rules

 1. Your solution needs to be submitted as a git repo.
 1. Commit early, commit often.
    Please understand that this is our only way of getting an idea of how your development process works.
-   Your commits will give us an idea of how you approach TDD, how you write your tests, how you make them pass, how you refactor.
+   Your commits will give us an idea of how you approach *TDD*, how you write your tests, how you make them pass, how you refactor.
    Don't be ashamed of committing broken code, just commit every significant step in getting to your solution.
 1. Be as functional as you can.
 Feel free to use [lodash-fp](https://github.com/lodash/lodash/wiki/FP-Guide) or [ramda](https://ramdajs.com/).
 We use the former, but choice is yours.
 1. Your solution *must* be reasonably covered by tests.